kipe/deck.gl-community/docs/modules/editable-layers/api-reference/edit-modes/draw-modes.md

 User can draw a new `Polygon` feature with 90 degree corners (right angle) by clicking positions to add then closing the polygon (or double-clicking).
 After clicking the 2 points, the draw mode guides/allows to have right angle polygon.

+The following options can be provided in the `modeConfig` object:

+- `preventOverlappingLines` (optional): `boolean`
+  - If `true`, it will not be possible to add a polygon point if the current line overlaps any other lines on the same polygon.

 [Source code](https://github.com/visgl/deck.gl-community/blob/master/modules/editable-layers/src/edit-modes/draw-90degree-polygon-mode.ts)

 ## DrawPolygonByDraggingMode